bitovi/academy/src/docker/6-production-readiness/production-readiness.md

 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE my-node-app         latest              78ef31600011        7 seconds ago       944MB
 ```
-We're going to explore 2 simple ways to make our image small and ready for production.
+We're going to explore two simple ways to make our image small and ready for production.

 ## Base Image Variants
 The simplest and most significant change is updating the `FROM` instruction in our Dockerfile.
 The `node:15` image is `935MB`.
 That's 99% of our image!